robertdfrench/DoogieHowser/README.md

 An MD package that's too big for its shorts

+### Installing

+Installing DoogieHowser follows the normal conventions for GNU-style packages:

+* `./configure`
+* `make install`

+The `configure` script takes the usual options, such as `--prefix` for installing to non-standard locations.
+This is recommended if, for example, installing on a system where you do not have sudo access (likely the case for users of most HPC systems).
+If you are installing on an unsupported system (currently, anything other than old versions of Mac OS X), you are advised also to run `make check`.

 ### Developers

 Setting up the DoogieHowser development environment on Mac OS X can be done easily via (Homebrew)[http://brew.sh/]: